dovecot/documentation/docs/howto/sasl/postfix.md

 Since version 2.3, Postfix supports SMTP AUTH through Dovecot [[link,sasl]].

+If you intend to use GSSAPI, oauth2, external (certificate based) authentication, you should look at using [[link,submission,submission service]] instead.

 If using Postfix obtained from a binary (such as a .rpm or .deb file), you can check if Postfix was compiled with support for Dovecot SASL by running the command: `postconf -a`.